Maryland-National Capital Park and Planning Commission: Investigations and task forces

+Major events and regional support

+The agency also maintains a significant role in major event and regional security operations.
+Park Police officers are periodically deployed through mutual aid agreements to assist with large‑scale events in the National Capital Region, including presidential inauguration operations in Washington, D.C., where they have provided mounted and ground support alongside federal and regional law enforcement partners.

+Community engagement

+Community policing functions are carried out through dedicated outreach and engagement personnel.
+The department assigns officers to schools through as School Resource Officers, known as Community Engagement Officers in Montgomery County, and provide security presence, mentoring, safety education, and direct engagement with youth and community members.

+Technology and equipment

+The Park Police integrates modern policing technology and specialized equipment into its operations.
+The agency utilizes drones for locating suspects, search and rescue operations, missing person incidents, and situational awareness in large park environments, along with advanced communications and field response capabilities to coordinate incidents across extensive and often remote areas.

 Governance

 The Commission's ten members include five residents of Montgomery County and five of Prince George's who serve four-year terms.
 The five members from each county make up the county planning board.
 In Montgomery County, members are appointed by the County Council and confirmed by the County Executive.
 In Prince George's County, the County Executive appoints all five members subject to County Council confirmation.
 Of the members from each county, no more than three may be of the same political party.
 The appointing authority names the planning board chair.
 The Commission chair alternates each year between the two planning board chairs.
 The alternate becomes vice-chair.

 The Commission appoints the Executive Director, General Counsel, and Secretary-Treasurer.
 In Prince George's County, the Parks and Recreation Director and Planning Director are appointed by the County Planning Board.
 In Montgomery County, the Planning Board appoints a Director of Parks and a Planning Director.